 Our people truly caught the quality epidemic (playing off the word, “contagious”) and had spread the QIC spirit.

 The QIC workshop produced literally 100’s of quality improvement ideas from our people!
-Since they were so excited that the leadership team really listened to their ideas, they had the desire and will to put the extra effort into the follow through of those suggestions.
+They were so excited that the leadership team really listened to their ideas, that they desired to put the extra effort into the follow through of those suggestions.

 That desire and will is what allowed us to reduce expenses and increase productivity during a period of huge revenue growth.
 And at the same time have fun doing so!